pablo-icm/emm/content/publication/sarmento-use-2012/index.md

   on DOC derived from several representative phytoplankton species, and expressed these preferences as an IS value.
-The distribution of the ISs was not random but rather skewed towards weak interactions, in a similar way as the distributions described for stable complex non‐microbial ecosystems, indicating that there are some cases of high specificity on the use of specific algal DOCp by some bacterial groups, but weak interactions are more common and may be relevant as well.
+The distribution of the ISs was not random but rather skewed towards weak interactions, in a similar way as the distributions described for stable complex non-microbial ecosystems, indicating that there are some cases of high specificity on the use of specific algal DOCp by some bacterial groups, but weak interactions are more common and may be relevant as well.
 The variety of IS patterns observed supports the view that the vast range of different resources